cloudfoundry/docs-buildpacks/ruby/ruby-tips.html.md

 Note that the Rake precompile task reinitializes the Rails application.
 This could pose a problem if initialization requires service connections or environment checks that are unavailable during staging.
-To prevent reinitialization during precompilation, add this line to `application.rb`:
+To prevent reinitialization during precompilation, add the following line to `application.rb`:

 ~~~ruby
 config.assets.initialize_on_precompile = false
 ~~~

 If the `assets:precompile` task fails, Cloud Foundry uses live compilation mode, the alternative to asset precompilation.
 In this mode, assets are compiled when they are loaded for the first time.
-You can force live compilation by adding this line to `application.rb`.
+You can force live compilation by adding the following line to `application.rb`.

 ~~~ruby
 Rails.application.config.assets.compile = true